beeldengeluid/labs.beeldengeluid.nl/content/en/datasets/open-beelden.md

 Open Images also contains datasets from other providers and content (mostly remixes) added by users.
 Access to the material on Open Images is provided under the [Creative Commons](http://www.creativecommons.org/ 'Creative Commons') licensing model.

 The Sound & Vision dataset on Open Images is downloadable via the [Open Images OAI-PMH API](/apis/open-images).
-The dataset is also available via the [Europeana API](http://labs.europeana.eu/data/newsreels-from-sound-and-vision-on-the-netherlands-in-the-20th-century/).